 One advantage of mirrorless cameras is the reduced distance between the lens elements and the sensor (the flange distance).
 At the telephoto end, this results in significantly shorter lenses, but not lighter ones – you still need the same amount of glass, it’s just that the distance between the lens elements can be shorter.

-The light passing through a telephoto lens is relatively parallel, so the shorter distance between elements doesn’t result in significantly larger elements, but in a wide angle lens, the light is entering from much sharper angles.
+The light passing through a telephoto lens is relatively parallel, so the shorter distance between elements doesn’t result in a significant size reduction.
+But in a wide angle lens, the light is entering from wider angles.
 Thus, reducing the distance between the lens elements means that the outer lens elements can also be smaller, which means a reduced diameter.

-This seemingly does result in smaller wide angle lenses, which is great, but for some reason the cost of wide-angle zooms for micro four thirds is unreasonably high.
+This seemingly does result in smaller wide angle lenses on micro four thirds, which is great, but for some reason the cost of wide-angle zooms for the system is unreasonably high.
 I don’t know why this is; perhaps it is because there is no competition from third-party lens manufacturers.
 Or maybe making such small complex lenses is just very difficult.